 5. If the respondent answers “responsible,” the Conduct Officer will recommend a sanction.

 - If the student accepts responsibility and the sanction, he or she will sign an agreement confirming his or her acceptance and waiving the right to a Disciplinary Conference, University Hearing, or appeal.

 - If the student accepts responsibility but contests the sanction, he or she may appeal to the Campus Appeals Committee (see “The Conduct Appeal Process.”)

-7. A University Hearing is a more formal process, in which the University Hearing Board (a panel of students and faculty) considers information presented by the parties and determines whether the student is responsible for the charges.
+8. A University Hearing is a more formal process, in which the University Hearing Board (a panel of students, faculty, and/or staff) considers information presented by the parties and determines whether the student is responsible for the charges.
 If the student is found responsible, the board will recommend a sanction.

 9. The student has the right to appeal the outcome of the Disciplinary Conference or University Hearing (see “The Conduct Appeal Process.”)